pavo-etc/cits2002-project1/README.md

  + [x] Create starter todo list
  + [x] Get basic test cases
  + [x] Appreciate Chris McDonald
+ + [ ] Check [this thread](https://secure.csse.uwa.edu.au/run/help2002?p=np&a=262&all=y2) on how cache handles main memory addressses.
+Check off when we know the answer
- + [ ] Add names and student numbers to code comment
+ + [x] Add names and student numbers to code comment
 	+ [ ] Check how this should be formatted
  + [ ] Check if compiler flags are same for gcc and clang, other we got a problem
  + [ ] Implement read_coolexe_file()